 Hockey is one of Australia’s most successful team sports, boasting multiple Olympic medals in both the men’s and women’s team programs.
 A major strength of the sport is its overarching high performance structure which consists of the national teams program in Perth, underpinned by eight National Training Centres (NTCs) hosted by the State Institutes and Academies of Sport (SIS/SAS) in every state and territory of Australia.

 The Hockey Australia (HA) High Performance Unit in Perth is home to a world class centralised training program that supports the development and performance of the Hockeyroos and Kookaburras.
-Throughout the year, HA runs a scholarship program that supports up to 27 elite athletes per gender.
+Throughout the year, HA runs a scholarship program that supports up to 27 elite athletes per gender in the National Programs.
 Additional to this, there is a Visiting Athlete Program that allows athletes from the SIS/SAS network to spend short blocks of time in targeted training.
 Up until the end of 2012 this program was previously known as the AIS Hockey program with athletes awarded AIS Hockey Scholarships.
 HA assumed full responsibility and management of the high performance unit in January 2013.

 National Training Centres (NTCs)